johnliu55-msft/mongodb-kubernetes-operator/docs/install-upgrade.md

 ### Understand Deployment Scopes

-You can deploy the MongoDB Community Kubernetes Operator with different scopes based on where you want to deploy MongoDBCommunity resources:
+You can deploy the ContosoDB Community Kubernetes Operator with different scopes based on where you want to deploy ContosoDB instances:

 - [Operator in Same Namespace as Resources](#operator-in-same-namespace-as-resources)
 - [Operator in Different Namespace Than Resources](#operator-in-different-namespace-than-resources)